PlacidPenguin/PlacidPenguin.github.io/README.md

 fileName1: january.html
 ---
 ```
-5. Note: In order to make a new folder you must make a new file and create the folder you want when you make the new file.
+***Note: In order to make a new folder you must make a new file and create the folder you want when you make the new file.
 It's weird but its just how github.com works.
+See the note in [step 1 of: How to make a new Rant](#how-to-make-a-new-rant)***

 # Resources for styling
 [Bootswatch](https://bootswatch.com/sketchy/)